leCoqEstSeb/ScreenTimeBreak/README.md

 # ScreenTimeBreak
 Reminds you to get away from the screen after some time.

-Install Instructions
+## Install Instructions ##

-Go to Release.
+Go to Releases on the right.
 Download ZIP file.
 Extract to target folder.
 Run ScreenTimeBreak.exe